English French German Italian Portuguese Russian Spanish

 • Sertraline is found at low levels in breastmilk.
 The amount ingested by the infant is small and usually not detected.
 Mother may need extra support with breastfeeding.

 • Escitalopram is found at low levels in breastmilk at doses less than 20 mg daily.
-A safe dose as prescribed from your doctor makes escitalopram possible to use during breastfeeding.
-Monitor exclusively breastfed infants for excessive drowsiness, restlessness, irritability, poor feeding and poor weight gain especially if the mother is using psychotropic drugs.
+A safe dose as prescribed by your doctor makes escitalopram possible to use during breastfeeding.
+Monitor exclusively breastfed infants for excessive drowsiness, restlessness, irritability, poor feeding, and poor weight gain — especially if the mother is using psychotropic drugs.
 Mother may need additional support breastfeeding.

-• Lithium concentration in breastmilk are highly variable.
-If taken, infants should be monitored for 30-60 days for exclusive breastfeeding.
-Speak with doctor to be advised with usage while breastfeeding.
+• Lithium concentration in breastmilk is highly variable.
+If taken, infants should be monitored for 30–60 days for exclusive breastfeeding.
+Speak with your doctor about usage while breastfeeding.

-Look up your medication below to see if appropriate or not while breasfeeding your baby.
+Look up your medication below to see if appropriate or not while breastfeeding your baby.